eager-dev/eagerx/docs/guide/developer_guide/converter/space_converter.rst

 spec
 ####

-The :func:`~eagerx.core.entities.SpaceConverter.spec` method can be used to specify with which arguments the :mod:`~eagerx.core.entities.SpaceConverter` will be initialized.
+The :func:`~eagerx.core.entities.SpaceConverter.spec` method can be used to specify with which arguments the :class:`~eagerx.core.entities.SpaceConverter` will be initialized.
 In our case, we add *low*, *high* and *dtype* to the :attr:`~eagerx.core.specs.ConverterSpec.config`.

 ::